Heirarchy Theorem

 Space Heirachy Theorem

-• On input w=M,10k where M is a Turing machine, we try to simulate M on input w under following modification.
+• On input $w=\langle M,10^k\rangle$ where $M$ is a Turing machine, we try to simulate $M$ on input $w$ under following modification.

 Remark.